dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-5 Questions-Exercises.md

 - `perf-ninja::conditional_store_1`
 3. Run the application that you're working with daily.
 Collect the TMA breakdown and check the `BadSpeculation` metric.
 Look at the code that is attributed with the most number of branch mispredictions.
 Is there a way to avoid branches using the techniques we discussed in this chapter?

-**Coding exercise**: write a micro benchmark that will experience a 50% misprediction rate or get as close as possible.
+**Coding exercise**: write a microbenchmark that will experience a 50% misprediction rate or get as close as possible.
 Your goal is to write a code in which half of all branch instructions are mispredicted.
 That is not as simple as you may think.
 Some hints and ideas:

 * Branch misprediction rate is measured as `BR_MISP_RETIRED.ALL_BRANCHES / BR_INST_RETIRED.ALL_BRANCHES`.
 * If you're coding in C++, you can use 1) the Google benchmark library similar to perf-ninja, 2) write a regular console program and collect CPU counters with Linux `perf`, or 3) integrate the libpfm library into the microbenchmark (see [@sec:MarkerAPI]).